 He believes that demand from consumers—be they corporate consumers or individual consumers—will start to increase in 2018, leading to a much higher level of demand for transparency and understanding exactly how these systems are configured, which ultimately rests upon the make-up and skillset of the AI workforce.
 “There’s a clear recognition that the AI workforce does not constitute one group of people—it’s drawn from a diverse set of backgrounds,” he said.
 “This is a good start, but it’s also a challenge in itself in terms of how you set the standards required.”

-One trend, he argues, that’s really gained a lot of traction in the last year is an appreciation that an overly homogenous workforce increases the risk of creating AI that can potentially amplify bias and discrimination.
+One trend, he argues, that’s really gained a lot of traction in the last year is an appreciation that an overly homogeneous workforce increases the risk of creating AI that can potentially amplify bias and discrimination.
 Initiatives such as Re-Work’s Women in AI podcast underline these issues through profiling innovative women in tech.
 For McCargow, the make-up of the AI workforce is a critical question for addressing the AI skills gap in 2018: “We know that, right now, the AI workforce is vastly male-dominated.
 This filters through to the design of the technology, the selection and curation of the data used to train the models, as well as the application and execution of a project.
 I think we’ll start seeing a lot more growth in 2018 around the concept of bringing together interdisciplinary groups of people and continuing to evolve the curricula of how to develop these skills, so that the implications of the technology they build is much more clearly understood from the start.”
 Upskilling personnel across the organization could go a long way in solving this imbalance.

-Making a success of AI in your organisation ultimately rests upon diversity: diversity of thinking, of personnel, and of skillsets.
+Making a success of AI in your organization ultimately rests upon diversity: diversity of thinking, of personnel, and of skillsets.
 Onboarding team members from across the organization, maintaining a critical and inclusive hiring policy, and bringing new AI skills and personnel to the table are vital initiatives to this end.
 It’s ultimately up to leaders in the C-suite to make bridging the AI skills gap a reality—will 2018 be the year you achieve this for your business?

 This feature is part of our ‘Future of Work’ series for January 2018.
 Contact email@example.com for more information about how you can contribute or get involved.